Home > Medium Voltage Power Cables > 3.8/6.6kV Three core Copper XLPE insulated Cable

 How Do Water-Blocking Cables Work?

-What is the purpose of a metallic shield in MV and HV cables?
+What is the service life of cables?

 Longitudinal Water Blocking vs. Lateral Water Blocking?